proplot-dev/proplot/docs/why.rst

 In ProPlot, it is easy to manipulate colormaps and property cycles.

+* All colormaps in ProPlot are replaced with the `~proplot.colors.ContinuousColormap` and `~proplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
+  These classes include several useful features leveraged by the :ref:`constructor functions <ug_constructor>` `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle`.
+* The `~proplot.constructor.Colormap` function can merge, truncate, and modify existing colormaps or generate brand new colormaps.
+It can also create new `~proplot.colors.PerceptualColormap`\ s -- a type of `proplot.colors.ContinuousColormap` with linear transitions in the :ref:`perceptually uniform-like <ug_perceptual>` hue, saturation, and luminance channels rather then the red, blue, and green channels.
-* The `~proplot.constructor.Cycle` constructor function can be used to make new property cycles and retrieve named property cycle colors.
-It can also make property cycles by splitting up the colors from registered or on-the-fly `~matplotlib.colors.LinearSegmentedColormap`\ s.
-Property cycle names are "registered" by adding them as `~matplotlib.colors.ListedColormap` instances.
-Arbitrary cycles can be displayed using `~proplot.demos.show_cycles`.
+* The `~proplot.constructor.Cycle` function can make property cycles from scratch or retrieve "registered" color cycles from their associated `~proplot.colors.DiscreteColormap` instances.
+It can also make property cycles by splitting up the colors from registered or on-the-fly `~proplot.colors.ContinuousColormap`\ s and `~proplot.colors.PerceptualColormap`\ s.
-* The `~proplot.constructor.Colormap` constructor function can be used to slice and merge existing colormaps or generate brand new colormaps.
-It can also return the `~matplotlib.colors.ListedColormap`\ s containing property cycle colors for use with commands like ``pcolor`` (useful, e.g., for categorical data).
-It can also be used to create new `~proplot.colors.PerceptualColormap`\ s.
-Arbitrary colormaps can be displayed using `~proplot.demos.show_cmaps`.

-Importing ProPlot also makes all colormap and property cycle names case-insensitive.
-Colormaps are automatically reversed or cyclically shifted 180 degrees if you append ``'_r'`` or ``'_s'`` to the colormap name.
-These features are powered by `~proplot.colors.ColormapDatabase`, which replaces matplotlib's native database.
+ProPlot also makes all colormap and color cycle names case-insensitive, and colormaps are automatically reversed or cyclically shifted 180 degrees if you append ``'_r'`` or ``'_s'`` to any colormap name.
+These features are powered by `~proplot.colors.ColormapDatabase`, which replaces matplotlib's native colormap database.

 .. _why_norm: